mpalourdio/ng-http-loader/README.md

 You can define your own loader component in place of the built-in ones.
 The needed steps are:

 - Create your component
-- Add it to the [entryComponent](https://angular.io/guide/ngmodule-faq#what-is-an-entry-component) definition in your module definition
+- Add it to the [entryComponent](https://angular.io/guide/ngmodule-faq#what-is-an-entry-component) array in your module's configuration
-- Reference your component in a public property in your ``app.component.ts``
+- Reference your component as a public property in your ``app.component.ts``
-- Reference the property in the ng-http-loader component like this:
+- Reference the predefined property in the ng-http-loader component selector like this:
 ```xml
 <ng-http-loader [entryComponent]="myAwesomeComponent"></ng-http-loader>
 ```